Energy Institute High School: Curriculum

 In order to earn the STEM and Multidisciplinary endorsements, all students are required to complete four years of engineering coursework as part of their elective credits.
 Students are offered 16 Pre-AP/Honors courses and 19 AP courses.
-Every subject taught in the school includes topics related to energy.
-The school is a project-based learning school meaning that it does not rely on standard school testing but instead, it relies more heavily on the use of group work projects.
+The school is a project-based learning school, meaning that it does not rely on standard school testing.
+Instead, it relies more heavily on the use of group work projects.

 Student body

 Energy Institute High School is a diverse school that draws in students from nearly all zip codes in the Houston ISD area.
 The school attracts students from charter schools, private schools, and home schooling as well as from other Houston ISD middle schools.
 The most recent demographic report available lists the school's demographics as 3.3% Asian, 24.1% African American, 44% Hispanic, 25.4% White, 3.2% other.
 The school mirrors the city demographics well.
 The school has a 59.8% economically disadvantaged population.